Samuel J. Dunham

 The stability of stars is due to the inward pull of gravity being balanced by the outward push from gas pressure and radiation pressure produced by nuclear fusion, in addition to pressure support from degenerate electrons in the stellar core.
 When the core runs out of material to fuse, this balance is lost and material accumulates onto the core unimpeded.
 Eventually, the core will reach its effective Chandresekhar mass, at which point the electron degeneracy pressure is insufficient to support the core, gravity takes over, and the core begins to collapse.
 If the star is more massive than about ten Suns, this collapse will end in a spectacular explosion known as a core-collapse supernova, the energy output of which is approximately 100 times that which our Sun will produce in its entire ten million year lifetime!
 What's more, all that energy is released in a matter of seconds!!
 These explosions distribute many of the heavy elements in our solar system, including carbon, the element on which life as we know it is based, and so it behooves us to understand this process well, because it is to that which we literally owe our entire existence!
 Although there are many promising leads, it is not currently known exactly how this explosion proceeds.

 What is known is that the core collapses until the pressure is so high that the repulsive electrical forces between the electrons and the nuclei are overcome and the electrons and protons combine to form neutrons (and neutrinos), thus effectively creating a single nucleus the size of a city—this is what will eventually become a neutron star (assuming it doesn't collapse to a black hole).
 This transition produces a shock wave that propagates outward.
 It is intuitive that this shock wave simply propagates through the entire star, blowing the material away with it; however, as often happens, nature is not so simple.
 It was discovered via computer simulations that the shock wave stalls about 200 km from the center of the star.
 The shock is somehow re-energized, and continues on its explosive path.
-The goal of the research group I'm in is to determine this re-energization mechanism.
+One goal of supernova models is to determine this re-energization mechanism.

-Currently, I work under the guidance of Professors Kelly Holley-Bockelmann at Vanderbilt University, Eirik Endeve at Oak Ridge National Laboratory, and Anthony Mezzacappa at the University of Tennessee at Knoxville on the toolkit for high-order neutrino-radiation hydrodynamics, thornado, a computer code that aims to simulate core-collapse supernovae in three dimensions using Runge–Kutta discontinuous Galerkin methods.
-My work focuses on developing a module that solves the general relativistic hydrodynamics equations under the 3+1 decomposition of spacetime and the conformally-flat condition.
+For my PhD, I worked under the guidance of Professors Kelly Holley-Bockelmann at Vanderbilt University, Eirik Endeve at Oak Ridge National Laboratory, and Anthony Mezzacappa at the University of Tennessee at Knoxville on the toolkit for high-order neutrino-radiation hydrodynamics, thornado, a computer code that aims to simulate core-collapse supernovae in three dimensions using Runge–Kutta discontinuous Galerkin methods.
+My work focused on developing a module that solves the general relativistic hydrodynamics equations under the 3+1 decomposition of spacetime and the conformally-flat condition.

 Publications